tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This description should be associated with protocols provided in eco:protocolNames.
 The description may include deviations from a protocol referred to in eco:protocolReferences.
-Recommended good practice is to provide information about instruments used, calibration, etc.</td>
+Recommended good practice is to provide information about instruments used, calibration, etc. Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>